 The public library board is a governance board established by the Library Act and is responsible for providing library services and programs in Richmond.
-Library Trustees direct the policies, goals and objectives of the library and advocate for the library in the greater community.
+Library trustees direct the policies, goals and objectives of the library and advocate for the library in the community.
 The day-to-day operation of the library is the responsibility of the Chief Librarian and senior staff.

 How to Apply?

 Thank you for your interest.
 The application period is now complete.
 Please check back in August 2020 for more information about applying to become a Library Board Trustee.

 Please contact Susan Walters, Chief Librarian, Richmond Public Library at (604) 231-6466 or contact the City Clerk’s Office at Richmond City Hall.

 As a Richmond Public Library Board Trustee, you are a citizen whom the community has "trusted" to care for its library.
 This appointment by Richmond City Council provides a challenge, an obligation and an opportunity.
 It is through the existence of you and your board that an interchange of ideas between the public, the government and the library staff will be ensured.
 Your responsibility is to represent the public interest in libraries.
 To see that Richmond Public Library offers comprehensive and efficient service to the community that supports it, you act with other trustees to fulfill a variety of responsibilities.

 Trusteeship is not an honorary position.
 You will be asked to give freely of your time, talents and energy.
 It will involve establishing effective working relationships with local government, library staff and fellow trustees.
 It will require becoming part of a team.
 The demands are high but so are the rewards, for your contribution can make a difference to library service in both our community and province.

 • Determine the goals and objectives of the board and the library, in accordance with the library’s strategic plan.